Buffer Assets to Mitigate Sequence of Returns Risk

 Other effective assets to consider are reverse mortgages and cash value life insurance.
-Obviously, cash value life insurance must be set up decades in advance, but is a consideration for high income individuals who already have large tax-deferred retirement accounts.
-While reverse mortgages can be set up anytime, the amount you are able to borrow from actually increases with time if you set up your mortgage early (though of course after 62).
-The key to these assets: they are not correlated with stock market returns, and equally important, the “income” is tax free.
+Obviously, cash value life insurance must be set up decades in advance but is a consideration for high-income individuals who already have sizeable tax-deferred retirement accounts.
+While reverse mortgages can be set up anytime, the amount you can borrow from actually increases with time if you set up your mortgage early (though, of course, after 62).
+The key to these assets: they are not correlated with stock market returns, and equally important, the “income” is tax-free.

 Final Thoughts on Mitigating Sequence Risk with Buffer Assets

 Thus, it does take planning to make sure you don’t crash and burn due to sequence risk in early retirement.
 That actually is the point of retirement planning.
 No single mitigation strategy is perfect for everyone.
-Likely a combination of investments, products, and strategies will be needed in order to spend freely during your early retirement all the while planning to live a long and comfortable life.
+Likely a combination of investments, products, and strategies will be needed to spend freely during your early retirement, all the while planning to live a long and comfortable life.